Finn-Else-McCormick-Abertay/Faerie-Engine/README.md

 meson compile -C builddir
 ```

+Note that it will fail to link with the Rust portion the first time it builds, but will work every time after that.
+It was that or have the Rust portion rebuild every time whether it had changed or not.

 > If Meson cannot find the dependencies, check that it is finding the right pkg-config.
 It will use the first one available in PATH, and libraries like gstreamer will sometimes have their own one.

 ## VSCode